Kenny Joe Johnson

 October 10, 1987

-The following case summary has been compiled from excerpts from the Dubuque Telegraph Herald’s article, “In Search of Kenny’s Killer,” published July 20, 2008, and written by TH Staff Writer Courtney Blanchard.
+The following case summary has been compiled using information provided by the Dubuque Police Department and from the Dubuque Telegraph Herald article, “In Search of Kenny’s Killer,” published July 20, 2008, and written by TH Staff Writer Courtney Blanchard.

 When he was in first grade, Kenny Joe’s teacher made him sit in the front row of class with a dunce cap on, Licht said.
 Throughout his life, he encountered impatient adults.